mxochicale/mlds2019/docs/logbook/readme.md

 # TODO list

+* [ ] define the same range of variation of colours in 3drqa plots Fri Feb  1 20:42:55 GMT 2019

 * [ ] files for images and dateset should have the ranges for each file
 * [x] experiment with limitated axis of 3D axis!